You can find out when Overview and Scrutiny Committtees are meeting by looking at our calendar.

 How can I find out about what was discussed at a meeting?

-Scrutiny Select Committee meetings are usually open to the public and mostly take place in County Buildings, Martin Street, Stafford, ST16 2LH.
+Overview and Scrutiny Committee meetings are usually open to the public and mostly take place in County Buildings, Martin Street, Stafford, ST16 2LH.

 - You are welcome to come along to observe a meeting and listen to the discussion.
 Martin Street is pedestrianised, however there are nearby parking facilities.
 See a map of our offices from Google Maps.